HASwitchPlate/openHASP-docs/docs/design/pages.md

 !!! note "Note"
-    The maximum number of pages and objects is limited by the memory available in the MCU.
+    The maximum number of pages and objects is limited by the memory available in the MCU, it depends on the [microcontroller type](../index.md#features) you use.

 ### File comments